Entering the European market for cushion covers

 High-end/premium market

 In the high-end segment, designer quality is common and private labels are the standard.
-Products for this market are relatively timeless.
-They can be made with high-end materials such as silk, cashmere, other high-quality wool, and blends of these fibres.
+Products for this market are mostly timeless.
+They can be made with high-end materials such as silk, cashmere, other high-quality wool types, or blends of these fibres.
 Luxury department stores such as Harrods play an important role here.

-Through what channels do cushion covers end up on the end-market?
+Through which channels do cushion covers end up on the end-market?

-The channels through which cushion covers are put on the market follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while more and more smaller retailers have also started buying directly from the supplier.
+Market access channels for cushion covers mainly follow traditional patterns.
+Importers/wholesalers supply to retailers.
+Larger retail chains often bypass these intermediaries and handle their own imports, but more and more smaller retailers have also started buying directly from suppliers.
 In some cases, buying agents play a role.

 Importers/wholesalers

 Importers/wholesalers sell products to retailers in their own country or region, or re-export across Europe.
-Some European markets are therefore supplied by wholesalers/importers from other European countries (intra-European trade).
-Supplying to buyers in the project market (such as hotels and spas) can be considered as a secondary distribution flow for European importing wholesalers.
+Supplying buyers in the project market (such as hotels and spas) is another distribution flow for them.

 Importing retailers